laribee/dotfiles/README.md

-# My config files.
-Booya
+# My config files

 ## Setup

-The following rake tasks will set up symbolic links in our home directory for each of the included configuration files.
+The following rake tasks will set up symbolic links in your home directory for each of the included configuration files.

     rake symlink